MGU-Anuradha/WindWhisper-WeatherApp/README.md

 # Weather App with React.js

 A simple weather application built with React.js that fetches and displays weather information for a given location using the OpenWeatherMap API.
+This application is hosted using Netlify Platform.

 ## Features